lossless-jpg/data/README.md

 4. Crop the original picture so that only the top-left part remains, save as `cropped.jpg`.
 Then on desktop use reliably lossless software to crop both that image and the original to a size which is a factor of 16 (such as 1600x1600), so that they can be compared.
 Example: `jpegtran -outfile cropped_jpegtran_cropped.jpg -copy all -crop 1600x1600+0+0 cropped.jpg`, `jpegtran -outfile original_jpegtran_cropped.jpg -copy all -crop 1600x1600+0+0 original.jpg`.
 Please note that jpegtran does not update EXIF thumbnails.
 5. Blur a tiny portion of the picture, save as `blurred.jpg`.
 If blurring is not available, use the pencil tool or anything that can hide a face.
 6. Go to https://online-image-comparison.com (Highlight Color: Red, Fuzz: **0**) and compare each image to the original.
 Save all results with the `_comparison` suffix.

-# Should I care?

-## Quality

-If you are taking a picture of your grandpa or baby, then a tiny bit of quality loss will probably not bother you.
-On the other hand, if the picture is destined to have historical or encyclopedic value, then it is probably worth the effort trying to use lossless software.
-Next-century researchers analyzing a tiny detail of your picture might be thankful to have the real original pixels.

-## File size

-[JPEG tools have no idea what level of quality your picture has](https://photo.stackexchange.com/a/88186/1498).
-So when saving the file, they use an arbitrary quality, or sometimes let you choose using a slider.
-All outcomes are regrettable:
-- Choose a higher quality than needed: you get an unnecessarily bigger file size.
-- Choose a lower quality than needed: you get artefacts visible to the naked eye, the picture looks more "pixelated" and has wrong colors.
-- Even if you choose a similar quality setting, different tools have different algorithms, so you will probably end up with a bigger file of lower quality.

-Using lossless software elegantly solves these problems, keeping the same file size with no quality loss.